Hysteresis in magnets: The dynamical phase transition

 \subsection{Dynamical phase transition in the Ising case}

 This dynamical phase transition in the context of the Ising model was first studied by \citet{tome}.
-They considered the evolution of a set of Ising spins with Markovian Glauber single-spin flip dynamics.
+They considered the evolution of a set of Ising spins where each spin is coupled to every other with equal strength $J/N$, evolving with Markovian Glauber single-spin flip dynamics.
 The Hamiltonian is the time-dependent Hamiltonian

 For this Hamiltonian, the time-dependent expectation values $\langle S_i\rangle$ satisfy a simple differential equation

 This is a non-linear equation, but it is easily solved numerically.